 We cannot ignore the impact that COVID-19 has had on our communities, businesses, our partners and our own organisation.
 Our recovery can be defined as the process of rebuilding, restoring, rehabilitating and moving on to the 'new normal.
 It is also an opportunity to realign our values and build back better, work towards our Barnsley 2030 ambitions and Corporate Plan 2021-2024 priorities.
 Our Commercial Strategy and new Organisational Design Principles will be fundamental to supporting that.

 Council Plan 2021-2024

-Healthy Barnsley Learning Barnsley Growing Barnsley Sustainable Barnsley Enabling Barnsley Barnsley Barnsley Barnsley Barnsley 30
+Barnsley - the place of possibilities Healthy Barnsley Learning Barnsley Growing Barnsley Sustainable Barnsley Enabling Barnsley Barnsley 20 30

 Our Values

 Our Design Principles